Course Overview

 Assignments

-A Zotero library will all the references in the course website, organized by chapter.
+A Zotero library with all the references in the course website, organized by chapter.

 You can use this Word template to write your assignments (not mandatory).
 Whether you use this template or not, I strongly recommend using Word styles to format and structure your document.